 The most merciful thing God can do is bring a person into submission of Jesus as Lord so that they can be with Him (and us) for all eternity.
 It is appropriating the full grace of what Jesus has done.
 Often, in order to achieve this, God allows the enemy to attack us until we are on our knees and have no place to look but to Him.

 This is why we are to pray for our enemies.
-The biggest blessing is for God to be in our lives even though the process which brings us there may be quite painful.
-Once God really moves into a person’s life, they will no longer be our enemy, but our brother.
+The biggest blessing is for God to be in our lives even though the process that brings us there may be quite painful.
+Once God really moves into a person’s life they will no longer be our enemy, but our brother.

 The hardest part of interceding for grace and mercy for those we love is letting go of what we think it should look like.
 We must surrender them to the Lord and place our children upon the altar just as Abraham did with Isaac.
-Whatever idea we have of what God should be doing for our kids or even our spouse, we must trust in God, knowing that He has a plan Just as He had a ram hidden in the thicket for Abraham.
+Whatever idea we have of what God should be doing for our kids or even our spouse, we must trust in God.
+He has a plan, just as He had a ram hidden in the thicket for Abraham.

 And the peace of God, which passes all understanding, shall keep your hearts and minds through Christ Jesus.
 (Philippians 4:7)

 You will keep him in perfect peace, whose mind is stayed on you: because he trusts in you.
 (Isaiah 26:3)Even if we say we trust in God, how can we be sure that He is directing our path?
-When we have fully surrendered, the Holy Spirit will bring a peace that passes our understanding.
+When we have fully surrendered our will to God’s will, the Holy Spirit will bring peace that passes our understanding.
 It may not be in the form of a vision as it was with Jalo, but the Lord always shows up.
-Have you ever played that “trust” game where you fall backwards and trust someone to catch you?
-It is like that.
-We must trust that the Lord will catch you and your child or your spouse.
 Once you release them to God, peace will come.

 Trust in the LORD with all your heart; and lean not to your own understanding.
 In all your ways acknowledge him, and he shall direct your paths.
 (Proverbs 3:5-6)

-- Have Jesus as Lord of our life.
+- Make Jesus as Lord of our life.